-Here at Small World Cinema we would like to share our favourite films with you.
-Some of these you can watch at home (try the various online platforms), and some can only be seen at our events or upcoming festival.
+Here at Small World Cinema we are keen to share our favourite films with you.
+Most of these you can watch at home (try the various online platforms), and some can only be seen at our events or upcoming festivals.
 The films listed below are a taster, recommended and reviewed by our young, in-house film critics.

 A CAT IN PARIS